 Government, management and participation bodies:

 The President holds the highest office of the Consortium.
 He assumes the legal and institutional representation of the organization, notwithstanding the delegation of functions he can make to other officers of the Consortium.He is responsible for the leadership and management of the Consortium, he develops the strategic action lines that have been approved by the relevant governing bodies and implements their agreements.
-The President will be appointed by the Executive Committee for a one-year term among the Rectors of the universities of the Consortium.
+The President will be appointed by the Council for a one-year term among the Rectors of the universities of the Consortium.
 The Rectors will hold the office of President of the Consortium in turn.

 - The four Rectors of the Consortium’s universities